 Sauternes is a product of Sémillon, Sauvignon blanc and Muscadelle grapes – along with arduous labor and meticulous care.
+Taste this delicious wine for yourself on an included excursion, available during our Taste of Bordeaux itinerary.
 Common flavor notes include apricots, honey, peaches, and a rich nuttiness.
 Although sweet, it pairs perfectly with savory flavors, relishing with the contrast.
 Foie gras is a classic match.
 But vintners recommend everything from peppery-flavored Asian cuisine to Roquefort terrine to red meat to chicken and even to crunchy french fries.
 The goal is to bring out as many nuances as possible with flavors and textures that can stand up to it.
 Dishes that are creamy (high-fat cheeses and cream-based sauces), salty (cured meats and ham), briny (lobster and other seafood), mineral (oysters), acidic (citrus) and spicy (chiles) are a delicious start.